 A selected minister, ordained clergy of an area parish, parent, or a member of the chapel committee, leads our worship service.

 Saints of the Week and Birthday Blessings are recognized each week during Chapel.
+Parents should attend Chapel at least once a term.
 All parents, friends, relatives, and visitors including prospective families are invited to attend.